Cookies on this website

 Research Culture Project Officer

-As Research Culture Project Officer, I collaborate with a broad range of colleagues across the Division and beyond, and work alongside the Research Culture Facilitator, to help shape, support, accelerate and deliver research culture initiatives.
-By sharing learning and good practice, we aim to deliver positive changes for our researchers and support excellence in an outstanding research environment.
-This is key to meeting the commitments of the Concordat to Support the Career Development of Researchers, and is a growing and high priority area.
+As Research Culture Project Officer, I work alongside the Research Culture Facilitator, in collaboration with a broad range of colleagues across the Division and beyond, to help shape, support, accelerate and deliver research culture initiatives.
+By sharing learning and good practice, we aim to deliver positive changes for our research and technical staff and support excellence in an outstanding research environment.
+This is key to meeting the Concordat to Support the Career Development of Researchers and Technician Commitment, and is a growing and high priority area.

 My interest in the delivery of healthcare research has developed through my previous roles.
-Having trained as a physiotherapist and worked in the NHS, I joined the University of Oxford in 2008, with roles in the Centre for the Prevention of Stroke and Dementia (CPSD) and Translational Research Office.
+Having trained as a physiotherapist and worked in the NHS, I joined the University of Oxford in 2008, with roles in the Wolfson Centre for the Prevention of Stroke and Dementia (CPSD) and Translational Research Office (TRO).